clusterio/clusterio/docs/writing-plugins.md

 ### Definining Requests

-Requests are defined as properties of the messages object exported by `info.js` that map to instances of the `Request` class from `lib/link`.
+Requests are defined as properties of the messages object exported by `plugin` that map to instances of the `Request` class from `lib/link`.
 The name of the property corresponds to the handler invoked on the plugin class.
 The Request constructor takes an object of properties that define the event.
-For example, the following could be defined in `info.js`:
+For example, the following could be defined in `plugin`:

 ```js
 messages: {